ceramicnetwork/docs/docs/protocol/networking/index.md

 ---

-Nodes in a network with a specific StreamID can query for the most recent event (tip) of that given stream.
+Nodes in a network with a specific StreamId can query for the most recent event (tip) of that given stream.
 Queries enable a node that know about a stream to find the latest event (tip).

 [Tip Queries](tip-queries.md)